GitShanks14/PS1/Utility/Grapher/V3/readme.md

 Now, select the legend, the colours, the line type in plotter.m, and run the file.  <br/>
 The plot will be generated. <br/>

+As an example, the current grapher generates MQAM comparison.
+In order to use the scripts,
+1. Discard all mainx.m scripts except for main1.m
+2. run init.m as described above
+3. Duplicate main1.m NScripts times, and implement your systems there.
+4. Run all the mainx.m scripts.
+5. Run plotter.m as described above.

 Shortcomings of V3: <br/>
 1. A GUI could be implemented.